Linaro/Connect/_pages/schedule.md

 flow:
   - row: main_content_row
 ---
 Linaro Virtual Connect Fall 2021 provides a platform to discuss and learn about the leading software topics, challenges and opportunities in the Arm Ecosystem today.
-We will have 70+ technical keynotes, sessions and more from September 8-10, 2021.
+We will have 70+ technical keynotes, sessions and more over three days from September 8-10, 2021.

-View the full schedule below:
+**View the full schedule below:**

-**How do I join the event?**

-All [registered](https://connect.linaro.org/register) attendees will receive an email invitation one week before Connect inviting you to login to the event platform PINE.ai.
-You will be able to bookmark sessions, view all live sessions during the event, network with other attendees and more.

 \*Please note: the schedule below should show in your local timezone.